KGBeast: Later appearances

 However, the Beast escapes and goes into hiding, from where he sees the Soviet Union dissolve.
 His protégé, the NKVDemon, surfaces in Russia, but is killed by Batman's ally, Soviet police detective Nikita Krakov.
 The Beast becomes a traditional supervillain, engaging in a counterfeiting scheme and having additional cybernetic implants inserted into his body.
 He fights Robin and the Huntress, but is ultimately defeated by King Snake.
 He later acquires a small nuclear bomb that he uses to threaten Gotham City.
-He is defeated by Robin and ultimately locked up in Blackgate Penitentiary.
+He is defeated by Robin and imprisoned in Blackgate Penitentiary.

-In the No Man's Land storyline, the Beast appears as a henchman of Lock-Up, during the latter's tenure as the unofficial warden of Blackgate.
+In No Man's Land, the Beast appears as a henchman of Lock-Up during the latter's tenure as the unofficial warden of Blackgate.

 One Year Later

-One year after the events of Infinite Crisis, the Beast is thrown from a roof by a man thought to be Two-Face, after the Beast botches an assassination.
-His lifeless body is later found by the police, his death caused by two gunshots to the head.
-Two-Face appears to be innocent of the murder; the killer seems to be the Tally Man, hired by the Great White Shark.
-The Beast's body is later stolen by a mysterious group who are reanimating corpses and turning them into zombie-like soldiers.
-His head is shown floating in a tank with several life support devices, indicating that he will return at some point in the future.
+In One Year Later, KGBeast is killed by Tally Man as part of the Great White Shark's plot to discredit Two-Face.
+However, his body is recovered by a mysterious group who intend to resurrect him.

 Blackest Night

-As part of the Blackest Night story arc, KGBeast's corpse is reanimated by a black power ring and recruited to the Black Lantern Corps during the Blackest Night: Batman miniseries.
-He uses his ring to form a black energy construct of his gun arm.
+In Blackest Night, KGBeast is temporarily resurrected as a Black Lantern.